Cardinals beginning to heat up on the diamond

-Both an early and strong finish by the South Laurel Cardinals led them to an 8-5 victory over the Rockcastle Rockets on Friday night.
+Both a fast start and a strong finish by the South Laurel Cardinals led them to an 8-5 victory over the Rockcastle Rockets on Friday night.

 Dylan Dixon came on in relief to finish the last four innings of the game on the mound for the Cardinals and kept the Rockcastle offense at bay the rest of the night.
 The senior allowed just one hit and one run through four and one-thirds innings, picking up the win for South Laurel.